-- Coffee and tea can be tricky because you have to also provide sugar, sweetener, milk, cream.
-You could buy a bucket from the coffee shop and sell it for more money but I don’t think you’ll see much profit if any.
-If you make coffee at home to sell you’d definitely need treats to see a profit.
+- Coffee and tea can be tricky because you also have to provide sugar, sweetener, milk, and cream.
+You could buy a bucket from the coffee shop and sell it for more money, but I don’t think you’ll see much profit.
+If you make coffee at home to sell, you’d need treats to see a profit.

-Below are some easy foods to sell and make money or you can buy them pre-made and still make a profit based on selling price as described above.
+Below are some easy foods to sell and make money, or you can buy them pre-made and still make a profit based on the selling price described above.

 Offering a variety of store-bought and homemade might make a difference to your overall sales.

-My one big tip- Keep the messy garage sale food to a minimum and offer treats that are simple to eat.
-I also suggest that you keep some paper towel or napkins handy for your customers. (another cost to add into your sales pricing).
+I also suggest that you keep some paper towels or napkins handy for your customers. (another cost to add into your sales pricing).

-- Homemade cookies mainly chocolate chip, oatmeal or other simple cookies that include chocolate.
-Always label if there is nuts but I would put a beware nuts could be in these products sign to be safe for those with allergies.
+- Homemade cookies are mainly chocolate chip cookies, oatmeal raisin cookies or other simple cookies that include chocolate.
+Always label if there are nuts in the recipe.
+Post a sign that your cookies may contain nuts or were baked in a kitchen where nuts were present for those with nut allergies.

 - Fruits such as bananas and apples or even watermelon slices

-- Homemade or store-bought muffins or squares (including brownies, ha)
+- Homemade or store-bought muffins or squares (including brownies.)

-- Sweet or Savoury breads such as banana bread, chocolate chip banana bread, cheese bread, zucchini bread.
+Sweet or Savoury bread includes banana bread, chocolate chip banana bread, cheese bread, and keto zucchini bread.

-- International food from around the world- Sell foods or sweets that are popular with-in your culture.
-Samosa is always a hit.
+International food – Sell foods or sweets that are popular within your culture.

 Chicken Samosa – Recipe

-Alternatively you could offer iced-tea and lemonade for free to your customers just to put a smile on their faces and perhaps they might just buy something from your garage sale.
+Alternatively, you could offer iced tea and lemonade for free to your customers just to put a smile on their faces and perhaps they might buy something from your garage sale.